aammd/UBCadv-r/05_Debugging/Kim_Debugging.md

     }
     ```

+	**The return value of tryCatch() handlers is returned by tryCatch(), whereas
+	the return value of withCallingHandlers() handlers is ignored ??**

 ### Exercises 2

+**I gave up on these exercises currently.
+I'd rather debug my own code than other code that I haven't written :/**

 * The goal of the `col_means()` function defined below is to compute the means
   of all numeric columns in a data frame.